EllaKaye/warwickplots/README.md

 - Uses `ggtext::element_textbox_simple()` for the plot title and subtitle, to enable use of markdown and CSS styling, and text-wrapping if the title/subtitle is long
-- Uses Lato font, *if* your system is set up for it
+- Uses Lato or Avenir Next font (for online or print use respectively), *if* your system is set up for it

 Note that any `theme_warwick()` defaults can be overridden with a subsequent call to `theme()`.